Family and Consumer Sciences (FCS)

 Credit arranged

 Housing, furnishings, and equipment as they influence family well-being, and families' housing choices as affected by social, psychological, economic, technological, and political factors.
-Four-five 2-hour field trips.
-(Spring only)
+Four to five 2-hour field trips.
+Typically Offered: Spring.

 Course content includes an examination of financial counseling and debt management with individuals and families.
 Topics include principles of financial counseling, budgets, financial statements, credit, debt, collection policies and practices, mortgages, foreclosures, and bankruptcy.
-After completion, students are eligible to take a national exam towards becoming an Accredited Financial Counselor.
-Recommended Preparation: FCS 346.
-(Fall only)
+After completion, students are eligible to take a national exam towards becoming an accredited financial counselor.
+Recommended Preparation: FCS 3460.
+Typically Offered: Fall.

 Consumer economic issues, including consumers in the marketplace, the consumer movement, rights and remedies, advocacy, public policy, decision making, buying, credit, banking, insurance, clothing, health care, food, housing, and investments.
-(Fall only)
+Typically Offered: Fall.

-Continuation of FCS 364.
+Continuation of FCS 3640.
 Supervised practice in Washington/Idaho hospitals.
-(Spring only)
+Typically Offered: Spring.

 Supervised practice with dietitians and employees in school and hospital food service settings in Idaho or Washington.

 Supervised experience in fashion business: fashion design, textile/apparel manufacturing, retailing, merchandising; geared to career goals of student.
-Graded P/F.
+Graded Pass/Fail.

 Prereqs: Apparel, Textiles and Design major.